bengfarrell/rgf-blog/content/blog/2010-05-03-charleston-sc-travelogue.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Charleston%202010/Charleston146.JPG)

-This is an original gate dating back from slavery day---the house is still owned by the family of plantation owners from then.
+This is an original gate dating back from slavery day—the house is still owned by the family of plantation owners from then.
 The spikes were to protect from possible slave revolts.

 ![](http://www.blastanova.com/photoalbum/Adventures/Charleston%202010/Charleston149.JPG)